 We value the unique contributions of each citizen volunteer in our grant review process.
 You do NOT need to have experience working in human services to be a qualified reviewer.
-Utilize your own judgement based on your personal and professional experiences.
+Utilize your own judgement based on your personal and professional knowledge and experiences.
 The input you provide from your lived experience is both essential and meaningful.

-There are several important changes to the application, to the application process for the agency applicants, and for the reviewers.
-This is the first year that applications will be split into two categories.
+We are in the second year of several important changes to the application process for the agency applicants, and for the reviewers.
+This is the second year that applications will be split into two categories.